spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **Volume Snapshot Controller**: A Kubernetes plug-in that watches VolumeSnapshot CRD objects and manages the creation and deletion of volume snapshots.
 A snapshot represents a point-in-time copy of a volume.

-- **Multus CNI**: A CNI plugin that enables multiple network interfaces to attach to Kubernetes pods.
+- **Multus CNI**: A Controller Network Interface (CNI) plugin that enables multiple network interfaces to attach to Kubernetes pods.
 In this context, it is used to attach VM networks to the launched VM.

 Administrators can configure out-of-the-box add-on packs, cluster profiles, and virtual machine templates that include commonly used operating systems, or they can define their own VM templates to share with users.

-# Next Steps

-When you receive credentials and an endpoint URL from Spectro Cloud, register the Spectro VM Dashboard pack in your Palette environment.
-Follow steps in [Configure a Custom Pack Registry](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry#configureacustompackregistryonthepaletteconsole) and provide the URL as the endpoint.

 <br />